 If you live in a college town, consider a sale the weekend that campus opens to attract students seeking furnishings and décor.
 The weekend that everyone goes home after graduation can also work because bargain shoppers will be searching for deals that college students leave at the curb as they unload their dorm rooms.

 If you live somewhere that’s popular for holiday weekends, then host a sale for travelers and weekend visitors over Memorial Day or Labor Day weekend.
-However, if you live in a town that people LEAVE for holidays, you may miss your target audience at those times.
+However, if you live in a town where people LEAVE for holidays, you may miss your target audience at those times.

 5. Let people know!

 Put those artistic and creative skills to use by crafting some big ol’ signs and posting flyers.
 Many garage sale patrons are “impulse stoppers” so be sure they can see that you’re offering great reasons to get out of the car.
-Don’t shy away from balloons, streamers and tables that add height and make attractive selling stages.
+Don’t shy away from balloons, streamers, and tables that add height and make attractive selling stages.
 This might even be a great time to let the kids have their bake sale or lemonade stand.
 (Try this Easy Rolling Slushie Stand for added fun and portability.)

 Advertise on Craigslist and post your event on your Facebook page to ensure your friends and family members will turn out.
 Word of mouth will bring in some buyers, especially if they know what you’re selling and they’re expecting a sweet deal on a coveted item.